magento/devdocs/extensions/inventory-management/index.md

 redirect_from: guides/v2.3/comp-mgr/install-extensions/inventory-management-installation.html
 ---

-Inventory Management modules provide all inventory features and options for Single and Multi Source merchants to manage product quantities and stock for sales channels.
+{{site.data.var.im}} modules provide all inventory features and options for Single and Multi Source merchants to manage product quantities and stock for sales channels.
 These features are available in Magento 2.3.X Open Source, Commerce, and Commerce Cloud.

 These features and extensions were developed as part of the [Multi Source Inventory (MSI) project](https://github.com/magento-engcom/msi) through the Magento Community Engineering program.

 ## Install

-Inventory Management installs with Magento Open Source or Commerce with all features enabled by default.
+{{site.data.var.im}} installs with Magento Open Source or Commerce with all features enabled by default.
 No additional steps are required for enabling these inventory features.

 We recommend installing according to [Install Magento Using Composer]({{site.baseurl}}/guides/v2.3/install-gde/composer.html).
-You must install with a metapackage to receive all Inventory Management modules.
+You must install with a metapackage to receive all {{site.data.var.im}} modules.

 The following line in the `composer.json` metapackage installs Inventory Management: